Digital Asset Treasury Companies: Wall Street’s Crypto Bet

 • Ethereum (ETH): Viewed as the “programmable money” powering smart contracts and decentralized finance (DeFi).

-• Other strategic crypto assets: Corporations may explore Solana (SOL), Worldcoin (WLD), or other networks aligned with their interests.
+• Other strategic crypto assets: Corporations may invest in Hyperliquid (HYPE), Solana (SOL), Worldcoin (WLD), or other projects aligned with their interests.

-• Memecoins: As strange as it sounds, yes, some DATs acquire memecoins.
+• Memecoins: As strange as it sounds, some DATs acquire memecoins.
 CleanCore aims to acquire 1 billion DOGE.
-These DATs may be acquiring memecoins primarily for the price upside.
+These DATs may be acquiring memecoins primarily for the upside in price.

 By and large, Bitcoin remains the crown jewel of digital asset treasuries.